Ares Capital Corporation (ARCC) Shares Up Despite Recent Market Volatility

-Ares Capital Corporation (NASDAQ: ARCC)’s stock price has increased by 0.67 compared to its previous closing price of 19.32.
-Nevertheless, the company has seen a loss of -1.17% in its stock price over the last five trading days.
+Ares Capital Corporation (NASDAQ: ARCC)’s stock price has increased by 0.47 compared to its previous closing price of 19.35.
+Nevertheless, the company has seen a 0.10% surge in its stock price over the last five trading sessions.

 Is It Worth Investing in Ares Capital Corporation (NASDAQ: ARCC) Right Now?